owncloud-archive/documentation/admin_manual/issues/index.rst

 * Search for a solution (see the options above)
 * Double-check your configuration

 If you can't find a solution, please use our `bugtracker`_.
+You can generate a configuration report with the :ref:`occ config command <config_commands_label>`, with passwords automatically obscured.

 .. _the ownCloud Forums: http://forum.owncloud.org
 .. _FAQ page: https://forum.owncloud.org/viewforum.php?f=17